Engel & Völkers

 • by Joshua Hughes

-What is the average apartment rental in Dubai?
+Dubai Rent Prices: What is the Average Apartment Rental in Dubai?

 Like every other real estate market in the world, Dubai’s dynamic and bustling real estate market is subject to price fluctuations and changes annually - sometimes even monthly.

-Dubai’s real estate market is booming and there is an increasing number of properties being put up for rent in Dubai.
+Dubai’s real estate market is booming due to an increasing demand for properties.
+This demand is not only from current Dubai residents but also foreigners and expats who are moving to Dubai for both long- and short-term periods.
+Due to the high demand, the average house rent in Dubai can change quickly.
 While rental rates differ for different property types (e.g. apartment/villa), here are some of the most common factors that can impact Dubai house rent prices:

 1. Location